Ravi Chaturvedi

-Ravi Chaturvedi is an Indian sports commentator and author of twenty seven books on cricket, including World Cup Cricket: A Compendium^{,} known to be first Indian sports commentator in Hindi.
-He was honored by the Government of India, in 2012, with the fourth highest Indian civilian award of Padma Shri..
-Matu Shri and Khel Samrat awards for best Hindi commentator and as educationist offered membership by India International Intellectual Society.
+Ravi Chaturvedi is an Indian sports commentator and author of twenty seven books on cricket, including World Cup Cricket: A Compendium.
+He is known to be first Indian sports commentator in Hindi.
+He was honoured by the Government of India, in 2012, with the fourth highest Indian civilian award of Padma Shri, Matu Shri and Khel Samrat awards for best Hindi commentator and as educationist offered membership by India International Intellectual Society.
 He has been on Board of Directors, Delhi District Cricket Association (DDCA), member, Bombay Natural History Society and on the advisory committee of The National Zoology Park.

+Early life and education

+Chaturvedi was born in Dalip Nagar, Kanpur.
+In 1945, he moved to Delhi.

+He has a BSc (Hons), and a M.Sc. in Zoology (specialization in Fisheries) from Delhi University, a diploma in Microbiology (Virology, Institute of Microbiology) from the Czechoslovak Academy of Sciences, tissue culure training, University of Windsor, Canada.

+After retirement, Chaturvedi decided to complete a PhD in Cricket (Physical Education) from CSJM University, Kanpur, which he earned at the age of 83, although he completed the thesis at 78 in 2015.